-Staff must not threaten or retaliate against 'whistle-blowers' in any way.
+Staff must not threaten or retaliate against 'whistleblower's in any way.
 Anyone involved in such conduct will be subject to disciplinary action.

 All Staff are responsible for the success of this policy and should ensure that they use it to disclose any suspected danger or wrongdoing.
 Staff are invited to comment on this policy and suggest ways in which it might be improved.
-Comments, suggestions and queries should be addressed to the Headmaster in the first instance.
+Comments, suggestions and queries should be addressed to the Headteacher in the first instance.

-10. Safeguarding
+Safeguarding

-If a member of staff suspects that there is a serious safeguarding issue which they feel the Headmaster is not taking seriously, or they believe there is a serious safeguarding issue involving the Headmaster they should in the first instance contact the Chair of Governors or the Director.
+If a member of staff suspects that there is a serious safeguarding issue that they feel that the Headteacher is not taking seriously or that they believe there is a serious safeguarding issue involving the Headteacher they should in the first instance contact the Designated Director.